PeeBs68/pands-project/README.md

 Descriptive Statistics are first exported to the analysis.txt file for the entire data set.
 This gives an overall view of the min, max, mean and standard deviation for the four main data attributes - Petal Length, Petal Width, Sepal Length and Sepal Width.
 We can read from the results for example that Sepal Length has a min and max length of 4.3 and 7.9cm respectively.
 The mean value for Sepal Length is 5.84cm and the standard deviation is 0.83cm.
 Petal Length on the other hand has min and max values of 1 and 6.9cm with a mean of 3.76cm.
 We can see from the results how such a range gives a standard deviation of 1.76cm.

-Although, the overall results described above are useful to see statistics on the data set as a whole, we then complement this by generating and exporting the same statistics but split by the three flower types - Iris-setosa, Iris-versicolor and Iris-virginica.
+Although the overall results described above are useful to see statistics on the data set as a whole, we then complement this by generating and exporting the same statistics but split by the three flower types: Iris-setosa, Iris-versicolor and Iris-virginica.
-Reading this data we can easily pick out flower-specific statistics such as seeing that the Iris-virginica has the longest Sepal Length of 7.9cm compared to 5.8cm for the Iris-setosa and 7.0 for the Iris-versicolour.
+Reading this data we can easily pick out flower-specific statistics such as seeing that the Iris-virginica has the longest Sepal Length of 7.9cm compared to 5.8cm for the Iris-setosa and 7.0cm for the Iris-versicolour.
-Or that the Iris-setosa has the shortest Petal Length at 1cm compared to the Iris-versicolor (3cm) and Iris-virginica (4.5cm).
+Also we can see that the Iris-setosa has the shortest Petal Length at 1cm compared to the Iris-versicolor (3cm) and Iris-virginica (4.5cm).

 ## 4.2.
 Histograms
 Using histograms we can plot the distribution of our data and see the frequency distributions.